Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/TessellateCurve/documentation.md

 ### Notes

 * If the _mode_ input is set to `segment length` and the input value does not evenly divide the curve, the last segment length will be the remainder.

-* Other names for this node include: Tessellate curve, Redraw, and Divide curve.
+* Other names for this node include: TessellateCurve, Tessellate curve, Redraw, and Divide curve.

 ### Examples